devensiv/bar_calendar/README.md

 In the config file every line represents an event.
 The lines have to be formatted as one of the following:
 1. ``%:z %Y "m" %b %d	%R <Label>	[<Duration>]`` or 	(e.g. ``+02:00 2021 m Jun 27	12:00 Example1	m10``)
 2. ``%:z %Y "w" %W %a	%R <Label>	[<Duration>]``		(e.g. ``+02:00 2021 w	05 Mon	21:00 Example2	h1``)
-3. Lines starting with ``#`` as well as empty lines are ingnored in the parsing of events.
+3. Lines starting with ``#`` as well as empty lines are ignored in the parsing of events.

 |``%`` specifier|Example|Description|Wildcard options|
 |---------------|-------|-----------|----------------|